Mabeloid/Frankenpiler/README.md

 >>> Hello world!
 ```

-works for python versions 3.12 or later
+works in python versions 3.12 or later

 to install the required python library: